-• incur additional indebtedness;
+- incur additional indebtedness;

 - pay dividends and make other distributions;

 - prepay subordinated debt;

 - make restricted payments;

 - enter into sale and leaseback transactions;

-- · create liens;
+- create liens;

 - sell and otherwise dispose of assets; and

 - enter into transactions with affiliates.

+The stock markets in general, and the markets for high technology stocks in particular, have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
+These broad market fluctuations may adversely affect the trading price of our common stock.
 Prior to this offering, you could not buy or sell our common stock publicly.
-An active public market for our common stock may not develop or be sustained after the offering.
+Although we have applied to have our common stock quoted on the Nasdaq National Market, an active trading market may not develop or be sustained.
 We negotiated and determined the initial public offering price with the representatives of the underwriters based on several factors.
-This price may vary from the market price of the common stock after the offering.
-You may be unable to sell your shares of common stock at or above the offering price.
-The market price of the common stock may fluctuate significantly in response to the following factors, some of which are beyond our control:
+The market price of the common stock after the offering may be less than the initial public offering price.
+The market price of the common stock may also fluctuate significantly in response to the following factors, some of which are beyond our control: